Back in 2010, I made my first visit to the Isle of Mull and unfortunately since then I have not had the opportunity to return.

-The Isle of Mull is the second largest island of the Inner Hebrides and has an incredible coastline of 300 miles and from Mull you can visit other islands including Iona which was a centre of Irish monasticism for four centuries and is today renowned for its tranquility and natural beauty.
+The Isle of Mull is the second-largest island of the Inner Hebrides and has an incredible coastline of 300 miles and from Mull, you can visit other islands including Iona which was a centre of Irish monasticism for four centuries and is today renowned for its tranquillity and natural beauty.

 And finally Loch Tuath but captured from a slightly unusual position at the top of the Eas Fors waterfall.
 This was before I ventured down through a torturous tree laden cliff face to get to the cobbled beach.
-You can see whether I was successful along with other images of Mull by visiting the Isles of Mull and Iona gallery .
+You can see whether I was successful along with other images of Mull and the Isles by visiting the gallery.

 I hope you have enjoyed joining me while I recall just some of the “Marvel of Mull”.